Jordan-Demske/P1-jmdemske/README.md

-# Project 1, Iteration 1: 2D Physics-Based Gameplay
+# Project 1, Iteration 2: Graphics and Sound
 A game framework by Jordan Demske.

-This is the first of a multi-part project in which I will build a 2D physics-based action game along the lines of Angry Birds.
-This iteration will focus on the core physics-based gameplay.
+This is a multi-part project in which I will build a 2D physics-based action game along the lines of Angry Birds.
+This iteration will focus on sounds and graphics.
 Future parts will build upon this to improve player experience.

 ### Controls:
 - UP-arrow/W and DOWN-arrow/S keys control launch angle